maAPPsDEV/motorbike-attack/README.md

 Just read EIP-1967, and understand where they saved the address of logic implementation.

 Then, you should realize that `Engine` contract itself is vulnerable, and all you have to do is find the address of it.

 No more!

-Here are the previous games useful:
+Here are the previous games useful to solve this game:
 - `delegatecall` - [Delegation](https://github.com/maAPPsDEV/delegation-attack)
 - reading contract storage - [Vault](https://github.com/maAPPsDEV/vault-attack), [Privacy](https://github.com/maAPPsDEV/privacy-attack)
 - proxy pattern - [PuzzleWallet](https://github.com/maAPPsDEV/puzzle-wallet-attack)